Vtr0/notes/README.md

 # This places the old version in your working directory.

 # ✅ Restore a file to a previous commit and stage the change
-git restore --source <commit-hash> --staged path/to/file
+git restore --source=<commit-hash> --staged path/to/file

 # After reviewing the restored file, commit it to the remote repository:
 git add path/to/file